Veterans Day, November 11, 2016

 One of the most personal and meaningful Veterans Day activities for people is to send notes or cards to hospitalized veterans or those living in veterans homes.
 Or, better yet, visit a veteran in a local veteran’s hospital or veteran’s home.
 The best way to have a “happy Veterans Day” is to do something special to make a veteran happy.

-THIS YEAR COMMERATES THE 52TH ANNIVERSAY OF THE
+THIS YEAR COMMERATES THE 51TH ANNIVERSAY OF THE VIETNAM CONFLICT.
+Amereica entered the war in March of 1965.

 Sgt.
 Allan Kaufman, USAF, 49th Tactical Air Command